pachyderm/docs/content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

 Find the details of all the steps highlighted below in [AWS Documentation: "Getting Started" hands-on tutorial](https://aws.amazon.com/getting-started/hands-on/create-connect-postgresql-db/).
 {{% /notice %}}

-1. In the RDS console, create a database **in the region matching your Pachyderm cluster**.
+1. In the RDS console, create a database **in the region matching your MLDM cluster**.
 2. Choose the **PostgreSQL** engine.
 3. Select a PostgreSQL version >= 13.3.
 4. Configure your DB instance as follows: